guytzhak/WpMine/README.md

 Upload theme file to your Wordpress Themes directory and activate via admin panel.

+To Compile SCSS + JS please go to theme folder and than run 'gulp' to start listen to SCSS/JS Changes.

 ## What the theme include?

 1) Bla Bla...